History of the Jews in Hungary: Expulsion, readmission and persecution (1349–1526)

-Some years later, when Hungary was in financial distress, the Jews were recalled.
-They found that during their absence the king had introduced the custom of Tödtbriefe, i.e., cancelling by a stroke of his pen, on the request of a subject or a city, the notes and mortgage-deeds of the Jews.
-An important office created by Louis was that of "judge of all the Jews living in Hungary," who was chosen from among the dignitaries of the country, the palatines, and treasurers, and had a deputy to aid him.
-It was his duty to collect the taxes of the Jews, to protect their privileges, and to listen to their complaints, which last-named had become more frequent since the reign of Sigismund Luxembourg (1387–1437).
+Some years later, when Hungary was in financial distress, the Jews were readmitted.
+They learned that during their absence, the king had introduced the custom of Tödtbriefe, i.e., cancelling by a stroke of his pen, on the request of a subject or a city, the notes and mortgage-deeds of the Jews.
+An important office which was created by Louis was the office of the "judge of all the Jews living in Hungary," who was chosen from among the dignitaries of the country, the palatines, and treasurers, and he was aided by a deputy.
+It was his duty to collect taxes from the Jews, protect their privileges, and listen to their complaints, which had become more frequent since the reign of Sigismund Luxembourg (1387–1437).

 The successors of Sigismund: Albert (1437–1439), Ladislaus Posthumus (1453–1457), and Matthias Corvinus (1458–1490) all likewise confirmed the privilegium of Béla IV.
 Matthias created the office of Jewish prefect in Hungary.
 The period following the death of Matthias was a sad one for the Hungarian Jews.
 He was hardly buried, when the people fell upon them, confiscated their property, refused to pay debts owing to them, and persecuted them generally.
 The pretender John Corvinus, Matthias' illegitimate son, expelled them from Tata, and King Ladislaus II (1490–1516), always in need of money, laid heavy taxes upon them.
 During his reign, Jews were for the first time burned at the stake, many being executed at Nagyszombat (Trnava) in 1494, on suspicion of ritual murder.

-The Hungarian Jews finally applied to the German Emperor Maximilian for protection.
+For protection, the Hungarian Jews applied to the Holy Roman Emperor Maximilian.
 On the occasion of the marriage of Louis II and the archduchess Maria (1512), the emperor, with the consent of Ladislaus, took the prefect, Jacob Mendel of Buda, together with his family and all the other Hungarian Jews, under his protection, according to them all the rights enjoyed by his other subjects.
 Under Ladislaus' successor, Louis II (1516–1526), persecution of the Jews was a common occurrence.
 The bitter feeling against them was in part augmented by the fact that the baptized Emerich Szerencsés, the deputy treasurer, embezzled the public funds.